elkevdk/Spoorzoekers/README.md

 # RailNL

-In this README we give a little explanation about this case: RailNL.
+This README provides some background information about our implementation of the RailNL case.

 # Assignment
 Project Assignment: Optimizing Intercity Train Lining System